arianaberger/time-tracker-app-js/NOTES.md

 - Test for new users without entry/project data
 - Getting <No route matches [GET] "/projects/http:/localhost:3000/entries"> error despite page loading fine
 - Button disabled in new form unless you submit without a name first
-- JSON data for projects show not giving me entries

 TODO:
 - filter for entries (use window.location.search!)